James Jones (basketball, born 1964)

 Five of Jones' assistants have gone on to become head coaches: Ted Hotaling (University of New Haven), Rob Senderoff (Kent State University), Isaiah Cavaco (Oberlin College), Mark Sembrowich (Academy of Art University), and Mark Gilbride (Clarkson University).

-Jones was inducted into New England Basketball Hall of Fame in 2015, is a three-time Ivy League Coach of the Year (2015, 2016, and 2020), and has been named the NABC District 13 Coach of the Year three times.
+Jones was inducted into New England Basketball Hall of Fame in 2015, is a four-time Ivy League Coach of the Year (2015, 2016, 2020 and 2023), and has been named the NABC District 13 Coach of the Year three times.

 His brother, Joe Jones, is the current men's basketball head coach at Boston University and was previously the men's basketball head coach at Columbia University.